-Sitting in his Hawaiian shirt above the concession stand, he would simultaneously announce, play cool music, scorekeep and nickname the eight year-old players on all the teams.
-For so many children, participating in the WRSSBA Mini-8s tournament was the highlight of their baseball lives.
+Henri became the face of the annual July long weekend Mini 8’s tournament held at Centennial Park in White Rock.
+Sitting in his Hawaiian shirt, above the concession stand, he would simultaneously announce, play cool music, score keep, and nickname the eight-year-old players on all the teams.
+For so many children, participating in the Annual WRSSBA Mini 8’s Tournament, was the highlight of their baseball lives.

-The 3rd Annual Henri Lorieau Tournament was another great success, helping to further strengthen the legacy Henri created for our baseball community.
+The 4th Annual Henri Lorieau Memorial Tournament was another tremendous success, helping to further strengthen the legacy Henri created for our baseball community.

-A team of volunteers, including the entire Lorieau family helps organize the annual WRSSBA 8U tournament, which maintains the theme of ‘competitive fun’.
-All funds raised from the Tournament are donated to the BC Cancer Society and the Little League Challenger Program, on behalf of the Lorieau family.
+A team of volunteers, including the entire Lorieau family once again helped organize the annual WRSSBA 8U tournament, which maintains the theme of ‘competitive fun’.
+All funds raised from the Tournament are donated by WRSSBA to the BC Cancer Society and the Challenger Program, on behalf of the Lorieau family.

 Mondays games saw White Rock out last Whalley, 10-8 in one Consolation game while Langley edged Coquitlam 11-6 in the other Consolation match.